FAQs About Mentorship

 Consistency is important for your mentee, but we also understand that college students have busy schedules.
-Simply let your site supervisor know ahead of time of your absence so that we can notify your student and schedule a make-up session.
+Simply notify your site supervisor and teachers of your absence ahead of time so that they can notify your student and schedule a make-up session.

-- Do I have a choice in the age or gender of the student with whom I work?
+Do I have a choice in the grade level of the student with whom I work?

 Once you’ve made it through the selection process, training begins with a 3-day orientation at UCR.
 You will learn the history and goals of the University Eastside Community Collaborative (UECC) and AmeriCorps.
 A Riverside Unified School District teacher will also conduct a workshop addressing effective tutoring strategies.
 On the final day of orientation, you will meet your site supervisor for an on-site orientation.
 (Be sure to bring all of your questions.)